 The DCC will develop and maintain a web-based online application for data entry using the state-of-the-art, Microsoft .NET framework.
 A secure environment, requiring user login and authentication, will be maintained for the entry of and/or access to patient data.
 The data collected from Clinical Centers will be stored on a secure database in the DCC computer facility.
 Training will be provided and DCC staff will be available to answer questions and resolve issues.
-Extensive data verification and validation will be implemented on the web application to check for data accuracy, completeness, and consistency within patients.
+A set of required fields will be determined.
+Range checking will be implemented.
+Consistency across fields will be examined both electronically and manually.